bloominstituteoftechnology/web-module-project-HTTP/README.md

 * [ ] First, we need to be able to navigate to the edit movie component.
 In App.js, add in the `<EditMovieForm> `component to the supplied edit route.

+* [ ] Next, we need to grab the id being passed into the component through the url.
+Use the `useParams` hook to get the id value.

-* [ ] Next, we need to be able to load in the current movie's attributes into our local form state.
+* [ ] We need to be able to load in the current movie's attributes into our local form state.
 In `EditMovieForm`, add in the api call need to get the movie with the passed in id when the component mounts.

 * [ ] At this point, nothing happens when the edit form is submitted.
 Add in the api call needed to update the server with our updated movie data.